Looking for the answer to What is Table Tennis? Find out here ...

 6 inches (15.25 cm) high.

-The game is played by two players (singles) or four players (doubles) who hit a 40mm diameter ball made of celluloid, back and forth over (or around) the net, using table tennis rackets made of wood covered with pimpled rubber.
+The game is played by two players (singles) or four players (doubles) who hit a 40mm diameter ball made of celluloid or plastic, back and forth over (or around) the net, using table tennis rackets made of wood covered with pimpled rubber.

 So what is table tennis all about?